Simple bean and broccoli pasta, tossed with olive oil, fresh parsley and a few favorite spices. An easy and light weeknight dinner!

 - Recommended for this recipe: Private Reserve Greek Extra Virgin Olive Oil (from organically grown and processed Koroneiki olives).
 And from our all-natural spice collection: Aleppo-style pepper and za’atar spice

 - SAVE!
 Try our Greek Olive Oil Bundle and our Ultimate Mediterranean Spice Bundle.
 Or create your own 6-pack or 3-pack from our premium spice collections!
+Visit our store!

 More Recipes to Try